Titanium Vs. Aluminum: Choosing Lightweight Metal for Prototyping Needs

 Machinability and Fabrication Challenges

-Knowing the differences between titanium and aluminum in machining is key for better production.
-Our team tackles these issues to make precise parts that meet your needs.
+Understanding the machining differences between titanium and aluminum is key to efficient production.
+Each material has its own challenges and advantages.
+Our team uses advanced techniques to create precise parts that meet your needs.

-- Post-processing: Aluminum’s lower melting point (660°C vs. titanium’s 1,660°C) makes welding and casting easier.
-Titanium needs inert gas shielding to prevent oxidation.
+• Post-Processing: Aluminum’s lower melting point (660°C vs. titanium’s 1,660°C) makes welding and casting easier.
+Titanium, on the other hand, requires inert gas shielding to prevent oxidation during fabrication.

 Corrosion Resistance and Environmental Factors